 The Benefits of Using Interactive Content

-A Higher Engagement Rate
+Generate Higher Engagement Rates

-As William Comcowich, CEO of CyberAlert, puts it:
+William Comcowich, CEO of CyberAlert, believes that:

 “Content marketing is becoming less about the words you put on a page, and more about the experiences you create for the consumer.”

-Capture More and Relevant Data
+Capture More Data